Preview: The Lawyer's 7-Step Conflict Checklist | Law for Love

 (Think Like a Lawyer: Identify the Breach of Contract)

 Conflict is often a noisy protest over unmet needs.
-When you feel powerless or angry, your brain is sending an alarm signal.
 Is the unmet need safety, certainty, love, significance, or variety?
 List the specific things you are demanding from your spouse/partner.
 Be honest about what you are currently seeking from them that you are not receiving.

 Step 3: What needs are solely your responsibility?